 - Call the police.

 At Berg Injury Lawyers, we’re used to dealing with insurance company tactics.
-And we offer the No Fee Guarantee® with our services, which means no upfront costs and no attorney’s fees unless you recover compensation.
+And we offer the No Fee Guarantee® with our services, which means if you don’t win, you pay nothing.
 After your accident, the more time we have to build the strongest possible case for you, the better.
 So don’t wait another day to get the help you need—contact us today.